ZackBoyd123/lofreq_variants_pipeline/README.md

 Run the script as:

-python3 VCFStat.py inputfile
+*python3 VCFStat.py inputfile*

 **VCFilter.py**

 A python script written to filter variants from a VCF file.
 This script will work on any of the files produced by the above”2VCF” scripts and a Lofreq* vcf file.
-This script would be extremely useful to researchers who wish to examine specific frequencies of mutations.
 For example VCFilter.py could be used on the output of “Diversitools2VCF.py” to only see high frequency mutations occurring above 0.5%.
 The script is run on the command line, and requires some flags to be set:

 • -C: Minimum coverage of mutations.

 • -F: Minimum allele frequency of mutations.

 • -Q: Minimum quality of mutations.

 • --strandbias: Should mutation be observed on both forward and reverse strand? (yes/no)

 • -I: Input file.

 • -O: Output file.

 Run as:

-python3 VCFilter.py -C 50000 -F 0.1 -Q 0 --strandbias yes -I inputfile -O output file
+*python3 VCFilter.py -C 50000 -F 0.1 -Q 0 --strandbias yes -I inputfile -O output file*

 **ValVs.sh**